 The Institute hosts online chats for prospective students during the fall admissions season.
 The chats provide an overview of the admissions process and a Q&A session with admissions staff.
 You can also request a one-on-one Skype chat with a member of the admissions team.

 In the spring of each year, applicants who are offered admission to our graduate program are invited to the Admitted Students Day.
 Guests receive a specific invitation after admission decisions are announced.

 Admissions staff and alumni volunteers from the Jackson Institute for Global Affairs participate in a number of recruitment events for prospective graduate students around the globe.
-Fall 2016 events included:
+Fall 2017 events will include:

 - September 12, 2017: APSIA Fair in New York at the Council on Foreign Relations

 - September 13, 2017: APSIA Fair in Washington, D.C. at George Washington University

 - September 25, 2017: Idealist Grad Fair in Boston